 - Now, add the oil in a thin stream whisking constantly to emulsify.
 Taste from time to time and correct the seasoning.

 - Pour dressing over salad just before serving.
-Use less than you think.
-You can always add more but you don’t want to drench the greens!
+Use less than you think because you can always add more but you don’t want to drench the greens!

 Chill until ready to serve.

-The recipe I have used for years comes from the Silver Palette Cookbook.
+This is my absolute favorite carrot cake recipe and I’ve been making it for 25 years.
 It makes a dense, rich cake that my husband absolutely drools over.
 It’s his favorite and he gets to pick dessert!
+I’ve also adapted it into a yummy gluten free version.
+Gluten Free Carrot Cake.

-- 2 1/4 cups to 3 cups sugar ( I like a less sweet cake so I use the 2 1/4 cups)
+- 2 ¼ cups to 3 cups organic sugar or coconut sugar ( I like a less sweet cake so I use the 2 1/4 cups)

 - 1 teaspoon salt